 Using CPM you can create backup policies and schedules.
 Backup policies define what you want to backup (what we call "Backup Targets") and how.
-Backup targets can be of three types: EC2 instances (including attached EBS volumes or not), independent EBS volumes (regardless if they are attached, and to which instance), and RDS databases.
+Backup targets can be of five types: EC2 instances (including attached EBS volumes or not), independent EBS volumes (regardless if they are attached, and to which instance), RDS databases, RDS Aurora clusters and Redshift Clusters.
 In addition to backup targets, you also define other backup parameters: will it use an agent (Windows); will it run backup scripts; what will be the retry policy in case of a failure; how many generations of data you want to keep (older backups will be automatically deleted).

-Schedules define the way you want to schedule backups.
+Schedules define the how you want to schedule backups.
 You can define the following: a start and end time for the schedule; backup frequency, e.g. every 15 minutes, every 4 hours, every day etc.; days of the week the schedule will be active on; and special times to disable it.